Drug-induced pulmonary disease is lung disease brought on by a bad reaction to a medicine. Pulmonary means related to the lungs.

 - Allergic reactions -- asthma, hypersensitivity pneumonitis, or eosinophilic pneumonia

-- Bleeding into the lung air sacks, called alveoli (alveolar hemorrhage)
+- Bleeding into the lung air sacs, called alveoli (alveolar hemorrhage)

 - Damage to lung tissue (interstitial fibrosis)